hekima/hekima.github.io/_posts/2015-05-19-gladiator-features.md

 layout: post
 title: Gladiator Features
 date:       2015-05-19 19:44:19
 summary: The manual task that became a script.
 The script that became a feature.
-The feature that defied a market.
+The feature that defined a product.
 categories:
   - agile
   - scrum